Ask Dr. Beacom: Benefits of Team USA Swimmer’s Shoulder Protocol

 Dry-land programs help prevent swimmer’s shoulder before it happens

 “A lot of local swimming clubs have dry-land programs to condition and strengthen swimmers outside of the pool,” explains Dr. Beacom.
 “We are now working with the Woodbury SEMS swim club to handle their dry-land swimming training.
-Summit performance specialist Heidi Corbett and Max Lipset, our partner at The Power House conduct the training, and my physical therapist, Amanda, supervises functional movement screening.
+Summit performance specialist Max Lipset, our partner at The Power House conduct the training, and my physical therapist, Amanda, supervises functional movement screening.
 It’s a great preventative strategy because our program teaches swimmers to use their muscles correctly.”

 Dr. Beacom notes that one type of exercise is deliberately omitted from Summit’s dry-land program.